douglasJovenil/word-dictionary/README.md

-# Word Dictionary
+# Words Dictionary

-This project implements a linked list and binary trees to build a word dictionary with synonyms
+This project implements a linked list and binary trees to build a words dictionary with synonyms

 ## ☁️ Links